aws-samples/aws-ml-data-lake-workshop/README.md

 The second way to create full DMS stack is to run the dms-full-stack-nested.yaml file that will automatically run the five CloudFormation templates i.e <filename>-001.yaml - <filename>-005.yaml sequentially without manual intervention.

 For this workshop we will go with second option.
 Run one nested CloudFormation template to create full DMS stack.
 Follow steps outlined below to create full DMS stack.
 The output of this step will be four dynamo Db tables populated with movie-lens data.
-You will see 5th table named <exceptions> with now records.
+You will see 5th table named '*_exceptions' with zero records.

 ### List of resoucres